geoserver/geoserver-history/doc/docguide/source/workflow.rst

 where :file:`{path/file(s)}` is the path and file(s) you wish to commit to the repository.

 .. note:: You must have commit rights to do this.
-Please see the section on :ref:`contributing_commit_rights` for details.
+Please see the section on how to :ref:`commit_rights` for details.